tommy44458/eDroplets-CAD/README.md

 # DMF-Web-CAD

-This is a website-based design tool for EWOD chips.
-Users can free to draw electrodes with various shapes and get the routing result via the cloud-based algorithm.
+This website provides a design tool for EWOD chips, allowing users to freely draw electrodes of different shapes and obtain routing results using the cloud-based algorithm.

 ## Actions